dockerizedrupal/-DEPRECATED-supervisor-debian-jessie-for-docker/README.md

 docker-supervisor
 =================

-Docker image to run a Supervisor
+Meant to be used as a Docker base image to run a Supervisor

 Build the Docker image by yourself
 ----------------------------------